noahdx/quickbite-backend/README.md

 PostgreSQL
 ```

+External infrastructure such as Redis and Mailjet is accessed through providers and adapters.

 The main rule is that business logic stays out of controllers and database access stays inside repositories.

 For example: